Cardiac arrhythmias

 First, we will ask you about symptoms and previous illnesses (medical history).
 After that, we will examine you to check if you have a cardiac arrhythmia.
 This also involves identifying the cause and possible consequences.
 We can use the following examination methods:

-- ECG: The electrocardiogram provides accurate data about your heart function.
+• ECG: The electrocardiogram provides accurate data about your heart function.
 Therefore, it is the most important examination when cardiac arrhythmias are suspected.
 We often order a long-term ECG to obtain data during the course of the day.
-To do this, you carry a small device with you for one to two days that measures the heart current curve and provides a pictorial representation.
+To do this, you carry a small device with you for one to several days, which measures the heart rate curve and provides a visual representation.

 Initial consultation & second opinion Cardiac arrhythmia